-14 Who is entitled to seek a remedy (rights holder, licensee, etc) and under what conditions?
+14 Who is entitled to seek a remedy and under what conditions?

 A civil action for trademark infringement is filed by the trademark owner.
 An exclusive licensee may bring an action, unless otherwise specified in his or her contract if, after formal notice, the rights holder does not defend his or her right.